Sreehari-BGK/DIY_Wallets_Vulnerabilities_SeedSigner/malicious-os/README.md

 Modified function to sign Bitcoin transactions:
 ![snippet_2](https://github.com/Sreehari-BGK/SeedSigner_Scripts/blob/main/malicious-os/snippet-images/snippet_2.png)

+Here the get_pubkey() will give the uncompressed public key derived from the private key, which will be then hashed and sent as input to the 'k' derivation function.

 We also made the following changes to the sign function in the ec.py file to call our modified sign_ecdsa function specifically.
 Both of the files in which these functions exist are also added in the "changed-embit-files" folder.

 Original sign function: